samuelmcilrath/forest-fires/README.md

 This project aimed to determine whether meteorological and environmental data could accurately predict the **spread of a forest fire**.

 Initially, the problem was approached as a **regression task** to predict burned area (in hectares) based on features such as temperature, humidity, wind speed, rainfall, and fuel moisture indexes.
-Due to poor correlation and skewed distributions (many zeros), the problem was reframed as a **binary classification task**:
+After further inspection, we noticed the dataset was heavily skewed towards 0 -> the problem was reframed as a **binary classification task**:
 - **Class 0:** No fire or very small burned area
 - **Class 1:** Significant burned area